-LateRooms.com (@LateRooms), a last-minute hotel booking service with more than 65,000 properties across the UK and Europe, deployed Brandwatch's tools to monitor what travellers were saying across Twitter, looking for keywords associated with travel, as well as purchase intent.
+LateRooms.com (@LateRooms), a last-minute hotel booking service with more than 65,000 properties across the UK and Europe, deployed Brandwatch's tools to monitor what travelers were saying across Twitter, looking for keywords associated with travel, as well as purchase intent.

 By conducting topic extraction and sentiment analysis, LateRooms was able to identify relevant conversations from people looking to book a holiday, then step in with advice and tips.
-This was the genesis of the LateRooms Concierge (@LRConcierge), a personalised travel recommendation service.
+This was the genesis of the LateRooms Concierge (@LRConcierge), a personalized travel recommendation service.

-Now, when travellers Tweet to the Concierge, looking for a property with an on-site gym or a room on the Left Bank for under €50 a night, they get an immediate response with suggestions.
+Now, when travelers Tweet to the Concierge, looking for a property with an on-site gym or a room on the Left Bank for under €50 a night, they get an immediate response with suggestions.

 Grupo Bimbo (@Grupo_Bimbo), a $14 billion baked goods company based in Mexico City, is behind some of the most beloved brands in the world.
-If you've ever enjoyed a Sara Lee brownie or an Entenmann's doughnut, you've eaten a product made by Grupo Bimbo.
+If you've ever enjoyed a Sara Lee brownie or an Entenmann's donut, you've eaten a product made by Grupo Bimbo.